 Certain cakes are specific for South Jutland, such as Gode råd or Good Advice (a kind of flat waffle with a beautiful pattern), brødtorte (rye bread layer cake = pure heaven!) and different types of cookies.

 Many venues in Southern Jutland offer the South Jutland coffee table, in the area of Sønderborg we have Den Gamle Kro in Gråsten who dishes up with non-less than 29 sorts of cake on the second Sunday in each month as well as Mondays in July – make a reservation on their homepage.

-During the month of July, the South Jutland coffee table is served every Wednesday from 2 - 4 pm at the square "Den Røde Plads" on Stationsvej in Nordborg.
+During summer, the South Jutland coffee table is served on Wednesday from 2 - 4 pm at the square "Den Røde Plads" on Stationsvej in Nordborg.

 Our local butchers sell matured steaks and good cuts.
 Dry slaughtered poultry is also available and at the local farm shops, you can buy accompaniment in form of fresh vegetables.

 After the loss of the war in 1864, Germans moved to the newly occupied Southern Jutland, amongst them where skilled sausage makers.

 Each sausage maker had his own recipes who were passed down from father to son and it is these recipes which grounded one of the most famous product still known today; the South Jutland sausage.

 There has been few alterations to the recipes through time, however descendants followed the development and today there are all sorts of tastes amongst sausages.
 One of the most famous and beloved sausages of South Jutland is Kartoffelspegepølsen (sausage containing meat, seasoning and boiled potato)